 more detailedly, I am a programmer, linguist, and problem-solver who’s lived occasionally in places from New York City to Berkeley and is currently in Michigan.
-I’m also a student (for now and for always), a teacher, a Hacker Schooler (‘alum’ 2012) and a DataDiver, and an enthusiast for most things, from dish sanitizer mechanics to astronomy to teaching strategies.
+I’m also a student (for now and for always), a teacher, a RCer in two senses (‘alum’ of the Recurse Center programming workshop and an alum of the U-M Residential College) a DataDiver, and an enthusiast for most things, from dish sanitizer mechanics to astronomy to teaching strategies.
 I believe in open licensing.
 I support diversity and inclusion along all axes.
 I love maps and language and plants and bikes and co-ops, and I like to make stuff work.

 I write a lot, but infrequently here and mostly about why I love what I’m doing at a given moment, so don’t expect much from the blog; this site is in Octopress until it moves elsewhere on something else – we’ll see.